 As a reminder, always keep your little ones away from the BBQ.
 You can still get them in on the cooking process by letting them prepare other items on the menu.
 Most importantly, have fun!

 We aim to provide you with the most honest and credible information possible.
-This article was reviewed for accuracy by The Honest Team and was written based on trusted sources that are linked at the bottom of the article.
+This article was reviewed for accuracy by The Honest Team and its internal technical experts.

 blog_review_statement